 You know those cities that when someone mentions their names, you instantly think of a particular image that got stuck in your mind, even if you didn’t go there….
 Well, Rio de Janeiro is one of those cities.
 We bet this happened when you first read its name in the title… didn’t it?!
 Perhaps Cristo Redentore, which dominates the city from the top of Corcovado, or Sugarloaf Mountain with its cable car.

-Wide beaches and green mountains, subtropical forests and urban life, colonial neighborhoods and modern buildings, samba rhythms at night, and spectacular soccer matches.
-Welcome to Rio de Janeiro or simply Rio, the Cidade Maravilhosa (the wonderful city), where the day is anything but boring.
+Wide beaches and green mountains, subtropical forests and urban life, colonial neighbourhoods and modern buildings, samba rhythms at night, and spectacular soccer matches.
+Welcome to Rio de Janeiro, or simply Rio, the Cidade Maravilhosa (the wonderful city), where the day is anything but boring.

 With so much to do and so many great places you don’t want to miss, here are the top things to do and places to visit while in Rio!